-Residency Requirements Achieved Date Completed

-Complete Orientation Checklist

-2. Licensed >80% of the residency year (by October 15)

-3. Attend two pharmacy association meetings

-a.
-One State/Local pharmacy association

-(typically, Fall KSHP)

-b.
-One National pharmacy association (ASHP

-Midyear)

-4. Successful completion of all learning experiences

-a.
-Orientation + Required Rotational Learning

-Experiences + 3 Elective Learning

-Experiences

-b.
-Longitudinal Learning Experiences

-(Pediatrics, Practice Management and

-Hospital Practice)

-5. Conduct pharmacy research

-a.
-Conduct research

-b.
-Submit abstract to ASHP MCM Resident

-Poster session

-c.
-Obtain IRB approval

-d.
-Present results at Great Lakes Residency

-Conference

-e.
-Submit acceptable manuscript

-6. Achieve >80% of all residency goals and objectives as

-ACHR

-a.
-All NI have been resolved as SP or ACH

-7. Successful completion of a Teaching Certificate

-Program
+Residency Requirements Achieved Date Completed Complete Orientation Checklist 2.
+Licensed >80% of the residency year (by October 15) 3.
+Attend two pharmacy association meetings a.
+One State/Local pharmacy association (typically, Fall KSHP) b.
+One National pharmacy association (ASHP Midyear preferred; other options include, but are not limited to, ACCP and APhA annual meetings) This requirement may be waived with RPD's approval if the meetings are cancelled or travel is not approved for safety or budgetary reasons.
+4. Successful completion of all learning experiences a.
+Orientation + Required Rotational Learning Experiences + 3 Elective Learning Experiences b.
+Longitudinal Learning Experiences (Pediatrics, Practice Management and Hospital Practice) 5.
+Conduct pharmacy research a.
+Conduct research b.
+Submit poster to peer-reviewed event such as ASHP Midyear, APhA annual meeting, or KSHP meeting c.
+Obtain IRB approval d.
+Present results via podium presentation at live or virtual peer-reviewed conference (Great Lakes PRC, UK Grand Rounds, etc.) e.
+Submit acceptable manuscript 6.
+Achieve >80% of all residency goals and objectives as ACHR a.
+All NI have been resolved as SP or ACH 7.
+Successful completion of a Teaching Certificate Program